canonical/opensearch-operator/docs/how-to/back-up-and-restore/index.md

 For security reasons, charm credentials are not stored inside backups.
-So, if you plan to restore to a backup at any point in the future, you will need the new user password as well as certificates/keys for your existing cluster.
+So, if you plan to restore to a backup at any point in the future, you will need the admin user password as well as certificates/keys for the cluster you are restoring into.

 You can retrieve the credentials of the admin user with the following command: